 - Expansion of vendors to include suppliers from different racial backgrounds, genders, and also socioeconomic backgrounds.

 - Honest and respectful disclosure of operational concerns to investors.
 A business may decide to handle its relationship with external stakeholders outside of what is legally necessary, albeit this is not necessarily required.

 Philanthropic responsibility questions how a business behaves and how it contributes to society.
 In its most basic definition, philanthropic duty refers to how an organization allocates resources to improve the world.
 This comprises:

 - If a business distributes its profits to good causes or charities.

 - A business exclusively conducts business with suppliers or vendors who share its charitable values.

-- Whether a business participates in community fundraising activities or sponsors them.
+- So, whether a business participates in community fundraising activities or sponsors them.

 4. Financial Responsibility

 Financial responsibility unites the three aforementioned areas.
 A company can develop more charitable, environmentally friendly, and also morally upright strategies.
 Companies should contribute financially to donations, programs, and product development to support these plans.
 This covers money spent on:

 - Developing innovative items that promote sustainability through research.